wgbrown/PBILearningResources/deployment/BasicDeployment.md

 Endorsement has two option: Promoted and Certified Promoted is the self service model - any report creator can Promote their content.
 By promoting it, they are saying that they believe the content to be accurate.
 Certified is a managed process.
 A limited number of users can be assigned this authority.
-They have the responsiblity to ensure the quality of the content.
+They have the responsibility to ensure the quality of the content.

 **Dataset discovery**
 You can help uses discover your data - this helps them get the answers they need without duplicating data or effort.